 You don’t have to sign up.
 You just go!
 There are two semi-offical hyena feeding sites in Harar that you can freely visit.
 Both are outside the old city walls; one is to the north of the town and one to the east.
-You could walk there (ask locals how to get there, or follow the signs) but it’s better to take a bajaj (tuk tuk) or, even better, a taxi, because they will enable you to see the hyenas much better with the vehicle headlights.
-Also you then don’t have to walk back into town at night with a chance to run into a pack of hyenas on the streets.
-Bring a torch or headlight because it gets dark, and bring 100 birr per person to give as a tip to the hyena man.
+You could walk there (ask locals how to get there, or follow the signs).
+However it’s better to take a bajaj (tuk tuk) or a taxi.
+This is a good idea because you will be able to see the hyenas much better with the help of the headlights.
+Also you then don’t have to walk back into town at night with a chance of running into a pack of hyenas on the streets.
+Bring a torch or headlight because it gets dark.
+Bring 100 birr per person to give as a tip to the hyena man.

-    Which hyena feeding site is better, north or east?
+Which hyena feeding site in Harar is better?
+North or east?

 Both sites provide equal opportunity to see the hyenas.
-Of course they are wild animals so there are no guarantees, but their appearance is pretty solid so you should have a good chance of seeing them.
+Of course they are wild animals so there are no guarantees.
+However, their appearance is pretty solid so you should have a good chance of seeing them.
 Now, there are some slight difference between the two sites.
-The north site, where we went, is visited by a smaller pack of hyenas (about ten) but has an alpha female that allows to be petted.
+The north site, where we went, is visited by a smaller pack of hyenas (about ten) but has an alpha female that allows people to pet her.
 It also has the funny add-on of stray cats that provide a pretty surreal sight.
 The east site is closer to the city walls but attracts a larger group of hyenas (+/- 20).
 It is close to a garbage dump which increases your chances of seeing the animals.

-    What is the best time to see the Harar hyenas?
+What is the best time to go for hyena feeding in Harar?

 The hyenas only show up after dark.
 Try to be at the feeding site at 18:30.
 You may need to have some patience before the hyenas arrive.
 We had to wait until about 19:00 for the first animal to show up.
 By 20:00 we finished and the hyenas wandered off.

 Is feeding hyenas in Harar dangerous?